 The cannabis “flowering stage” is when your female weed plants start to grow flowers (buds) and your male plants reveal themselves by growing pollen sacs that look like little balls.
 When you make your switch to the “flowering stage” you should start to examine your plants closely every day to inspect for these changes.

-Some people also differentiate the sexes of cannabis plants by examining the number of leaves per fan as well has how thick the stems are.
-Male plants have less leaves per fan and have thicker stems.
+Some people also differentiate the sexes of cannabis plants by examining the number of leaves per fan as well as how thick the stems are.
+Male plants have fewer leaves per fan and have thicker stems.